Like us on Facebook

 - Vineyards are recently planted and winemaking facilities are state-of-the-art.

-Nestled among Umbria’s rolling hills on the southern bank of Lake Corbara, the Salviano property is owned by Marchesa Nerina Corsini Incisa della Rocchetta, whose family crafts the legendary Sassicaia, and is run by her sons, Piero and Giovanni.
+Nestled among Umbria’s rolling hills on the southern bank of Lake Corbara, the Salviano property is owned by Incisa della Rocchetta family, owners of legendary Sassicaia.

 Salviano and the Titignano Estate